 Vitamins for Dogs with Skin Allergies

-Fish oil has been found to provide the essential fatty acids that relieve allergy.
+Fish oil has been found to provide the essential fatty acids that relieve allergies.
 Omega-3 and Omega-6 fatty acids reduce reactions to environmental allergens and other common triggers.
 These fatty acids have also been recognized as effective in treating skin disorders caused by excessive excretion of sebum on the skin.

 It provides Omega-3 fatty acids to minimize itching and inflammation.

-However, too much of something is always not good.
+However, too much of something is not always good.
 The same goes for fish oil.
 Giving your dogs too much of this may have adverse effects.
 As always, it is best to ask your vet before giving your furry friend some supplements.